gennyble/fluffy-parakeet/README.md

 19:39
 I hate just copying code out of notsure.
 It feels wrong and bad.
 I should just make an engine but I have *no time*.
 Perhaps I should fall back to Extra and make a little engine.
 I'm not sure how to engineify this, though, because, like, I still want control over everything.
 I don't know I don't know I don't know.

+00:05
+I spent some time *(too much, she thinks)* clearing my head and I'm not sure I can make the compo but fuck I'm going to make this thing and it'll be great.
+I'm not sure how much of a game it'll be, but uh, it'll be something for sure.